alexchiri/helm-me-up-man/README.md

 * Docs
 * Tests
 * Support for Helm charts (need to implement custom parser for the chart parameter to pass name, version and repo)
+* Add more apps in the helmsman examples (maybe from different repos?)
+* Add support for multiple valuesFiles in helmsman.config.yaml parsing